cincuranet/blog/_posts/233969-my-public-ntp-server-one-year-later-hardware-upgrades-better-rf-and-osnma.md

   - NTP
   - Homelab
 ---
-It's been almost a year since I put my NTP server on the public internet.
+It's been almost a year since I put [my NTP server][4] on the public internet.
 Since then I've changed a few things, so I'm due for a write-up.

 <!-- excerpt -->